 We thought it would be a good idea to take a look at this music – but, oh dear, there is so much of it.
 So we can only scratch the surface of this social and cultural phenomenon.
 We also wondered how to sort our emerging collection.
 One could do it by countries, by genre, by purpose, by location (lots of balconies in Romance countries and also Germany), by composers, instruments, such as cello, piano and much much more, performers, flashmobs, audiences….and so on.

 When Covid-19 was still very far away in China and didn’t even have a name yet, we noticed this ‘quaint’ use of song to keep up morale or keep the spirit up amongst quarantined people in Wuhan.
 When people in Italy broke into song and then in France, this felt much less ‘quaint’.
 Now this has become normalised and ‘ensocialised’ all over the world, together with quarantine, isolation, and social and physical distancing.
 There are even lists of the best songs being compiled.

 What can people do to socially and emotionally connect when they can’t congregate, hug, kiss, exchange handshakes and talk face to face?
 They can of course go and phone each other and also use social media, such as ‘facetime’ and they are doing this in their millions.
 But they can also bridge physical distances by sound and music.
 The important thing is that they can sing together while being apart!!

-This use of sounds of music to bridge silence, physical distance, social isolation and desolation found expression in hashtags like #CovidSolidarity #togetherathome, #songsofcomfort, #youllneverwalkalone and many more.
+This use of sounds of music to bridge silence, physical distance, social distance, social isolation and desolation found expression in hashtags like #CovidSolidarity #togetherathome, #songsofcomfort, #youllneverwalkalone and many more.

 We won’t sort all the material that one could potentially accumulate as systematically as one could.
 Instead we focus on what the singing was for.